Human Rights Initiatives

 Policy on Human Rights

 As a member of society, the Mitsubishi Estate Group is keenly aware of the importance of respect for human rights.
-To fulfill our responsibility to respect the basic human rights of all stakeholders, not only those involved in Group businesses, we set up the Mitsubishi Estate Group Human Rights Policy on April 1, 2018.
-The Policy was formulated and published under the name of the President & Chief Executive Officer of Mitsubishi Estate Co., Ltd. following deliberation by the Executive Committee and Board of Directors, and has been communicated to parties both in and outside the Group.
+To fulfill our responsibility to respect the basic human rights of all stakeholders, not only those involved in Group businesses, we set up the Mitsubishi Estate Group Human Rights Policy on April 1, 2018, and, since then, keep conducting human rights due diligence.

 Respect for human rights is part of the Mitsubishi Estate Group Guidelines for Conduct, which all employees are expected to follow on a daily basis.
 These Guidelines stress the importance of respect for human rights and diversity, which means that employees show concern for human rights and the environment in the course of their business activities.
 The Human Rights Policy adds to this by mandating respect for the fundamental human rights of all the stakeholders involved in the Group's businesses, throughout its supply chain.
 The Mitsubishi Estate Group does not tolerate any form of discrimination and human rights violations based on nationality, race, color, language, religion, sex, gender, sexual orientation, gender identity, age, political or other opinion, national or social origin, property, disability, birth, class or other status in its corporate activities, and is committed to ensuring equal opportunity.